joomla-extensions/Joomla-Cloud-Storage-APIs/docs/Amazon.md

 * `log-delivery-write`

 You can also set explicit ACL permissions.
 You specify each grantee as a type=value pair, where the type can be one of the following:
-* `emailAddress` â€” if value specified is the email address of an AWS account
+* `emailAddress` if value specified is the email address of an AWS account
-* `id` â€” if value specified is the canonical User ID of an AWS account
+* `id` if value specified is the canonical User ID of an AWS account
-* `uri` â€” if granting permission to a predefined Amazon S3 group
+* `uri` if granting permission to a predefined Amazon S3 group

 Valid values for the explicit ACL permissions are:
 * `read`